The racial segregation in Mississippi Baptist churches after the Civil War

 Copyright by Robert C. Rogers and the Mississippi Baptist Convention Board.

-In other areas, black members continued to worship alongside whites in the same churches for a decade or more.
-Ebenezer Church in Amite County continued to refer to “colored” members frequently through 1874, and then there was one more mention in 1877 of a “colored” member who asked to be restored so that he could join New Hope Church.
+In other areas, Black members continued to worship alongside Whites in the same churches for a decade or more.
+Ebenezer Baptist Church in Amite County continued to refer to “colored” members frequently through 1874, and then there was one more mention in 1877 of a “colored” member who asked to be restored so that he could join New Hope Baptist Church.
 Although most churches remained integrated for several years, tensions began to arise, sometimes fueled by resentment over events of the war.
-For instance, in September 1865, five months after the war ended, “Eliza a colored woman” joined Sarepta Church in Franklin County by her experience of faith, and “it was moved and seconded that the right hand of fellowship be extended which was done with the exception of one brother who refused to give the right hand of fellowship to the colored woman Eliza.”2
+For instance, in September 1865, five months after the war ended, “Eliza a colored woman” joined Sarepta Baptist Church in Franklin County by her experience of faith, and “it was moved and seconded that the right hand of fellowship be extended which was done with the exception of one brother who refused to give the right hand of fellowship to the colored woman Eliza.”2

 SOURCES: